SSWConsulting/SSW.Rules.Content/rules/how-to-add-a-group-for-all-staff-who-answer-live-chats/rule.md

 ---
 type: rule
 archivedreason:
-title: Do you know how to add a group (AKA Departments) for all staff who answer live chats?
+title: Do you know how to add a group (aka Departments) for all staff who answer live chats?
 guid: e0eb7b05-f5e5-4c1e-b7da-632b276a2949
 uri: how-to-add-a-group-for-all-staff-who-answer-live-chats
 created: 2017-06-19T23:06:04.0000000Z